fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     He said: "Verily, Allah has chosen him above you and has increased him abundantly in knowledge and stature.
 And Allah grants His Kingdom to whom He wills.
 And Allah is All-Sufficient for His creatures' needs, All-Knower."

     And their Prophet (Samuel) said to them: "Verily!
 The sign of His kingdom is that there shall come to you At Tabut (a wooden box), wherein is Sakinah (peace and reassurance) from your Lord and a remnant of that which Moses and Aaron left behind, carried by the angels.
 Verily, in this is a sign for you if you are indeed believers."

     Then when Saul set out with the army, he said: "Verily!
 Allah will try you by a river.
 So whoever drinks thereof, he is not of me, and whoever tastes it not, he is of me, except him who takes thereof in the hollow of his hand."

     Yet, they drank thereof, all, except a few of them.
 So when he had crossed it (the river), he and those who believed with him, they said: "We have no power on this day against Goliath and his hosts."

     But those who knew with certainty that they were to meet their Lord, said: "How often a small group overcame a mighty host by Allah's Leave?"
 And Allah is with the patient.

     And when they advanced to meet Goliath and his forces, they invoked.
 "Our Lord!
 Pour forth on us patience and make us victorious over the disbelieving people."
-(Ch 2:246-250)
+    Quran Surah 2:246-250

 Saul set about organizing his army with strong faith and wisdom.
 He ordered that only men free from responsibilities should join.
 Those engaged in building homes, men who were about to be married and those occupied with business should not join.